Navigation Menu

 In our image bank, you can find photographs related to the Police Museum exhibitions and the history of the police.
 You are welcome to use images within the image bank for free: for example, as part of magazine articles and presentations concerning police history and the Police Museum.

-Please remember to mention that the image was sourced from the Police Museum collection (for example: ‘Photo The Police Museum’).
+Please remember to mention that the image was sourced from the Police Museum collection (for example: ‘Photo the Police Museum’).
 You can find more detailed information on the source of each image when accessing the image in question.

 Click on the image or its name to see the information related to it.
 In the same place, you can also download the image to your device in a larger size.